If you are considering submitting an application to Salisbury, the deadline for Fall 2023 admissions is January 15 and the application fee is $50.

 |Standardized Test Scores||Important|

-To apply, all applicants to Salisbury must submit the following items.
-Double check with Salisbury's admissions department to confirm all application materials and requirements.
+To apply to Salisbury, all applicants must submit the following items.
+Check in with Salisbury's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|